OMAMA-Taioan/khiin-rs/swift/README.md

 always load properly the first time, you may have to select it twice.
 (I am told this is not a problem on actual devices, but I do not have one for testing.)

-Note that you will also see a warning when building the project:
+Note that you maye also see a warning when building the project:

 ```
 Linking against a dylib which is not safe for use in application extensions: